Art Agencies & Cultural Centers

 Since 1990, the Piqua Arts Council has been dedicated to making the arts accessible to the community through education, support, and presentation.
 It continues to fulfill its mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, and proper recognition and show of appreciation for volunteers and supporters.

 Eaton • 937-456-3999

+The PCAA is a nonprofit arts organization dedicated to fostering a creative community.
 The PCAA operates the Visual Art Center, where the community can participate in a wide variety of art activities, including pottery, painting, music, fiber, and paint-your-own-pottery.
-The PCAA is also dedicated to making a creative community and works hard to identify partners that can integrate art into their programs.
+Visit their new facility at 207 E. Main Street in Eaton!

 Rose Music Center at The Heights

 The Rose Music Center at The Heights is a 4,200-seat fully covered outdoor amphitheater.
 It is located in The Heights development–a destination retail, dining, and entertainment district located conveniently off of I-70 in Huber Heights, Ohio.
 The Center is owned by The City of Huber Heights and managed by MEMI–Music & Event Management Inc.

 Kettering • 937-296-0294

 Rosewood Arts Centre welcomes thousands of attendees from the Dayton Region to experience hands-on activities in the visual and performing arts and humanities.
 Rosewood offers hundreds of classes, exhibitions, performances, lectures, workshops, and special events, as well as specialized facilities for artists to pursue their own practice in ceramics, photography, glass, metals, and more.
 CitySites Public Art, Rosewood Gallery, Art on the Commons Festival, and the Kettering Arts Council are a part of Rosewood.

 Springfield Arts Council